KristianJBorgwarth/dotfiles_depc/README.md

 # Dotfiles

 These are my personal configuration files for a minimal Linux desktop setup.
-They include settings for window management, terminal, status bar, and more.
+They include settings for window management, terminal, status bar, compositor, and more.

 ## Included Configurations